thegenemyers/DAZZ_DB/README.md

 example, 1-$ displays every read in the active db (the default).

 By default a .fasta file of the read sequences is displayed.
-If the -q option is set, then the QV streams are also displayed in a non-standard modification of the fasta format.
+If the -q option is set and the DB is a Q-DB, then the QV streams are also displayed in a non-standard modification of the fasta format.
+Similarly, if the -a option is set and the DB is an A-DB, then the pulse width stream is also displayed in a non-standard format.
 If the -n option is set then the DNA sequence is *not* displayed.
-If the -Q option is set then a .quiva file is displayed and in this case the -m, a, and A options may not be set (and the -q, n, and w options have no effect).
-If the -A option is set then an .arrow file is displayed and in this case the -m, q, and Q options may not be set (and the -a and n option has no effect).
+If the -Q option is set then a .quiva file of the selected reads is displayed and all other options except -u and -U are ignored.
+If the -A option is set then a .arrow file of the selected reads is displayed and all other options except -u and -w are ignored.

 If one or more masks are set with the -m option then the track intervals are also displayed in an additional header line and the bases within an interval are displayed